reyk/openiked/README.md

 2. Enter the top directory of the extracted sources.
 3. If you checked out the sources from the Git repository, run `sh bootstrap` to generate the required build files.
-4. Run `./configure` in this directory the generate the Makefiles.
+4. Run `./configure` in this directory to generate the Makefiles.
     - `./configure --help` will show you some available build options.
     - For example, you can run the following when building on Apple OSX with MacPorts:
 ```
-    MacBook:openiked user$ ./configure --with-ssl-dir=/opt/local/
+    ./configure --with-ssl-dir=/opt/local/
         --with-libevent-dir=/opt/local/lib/libevent1/
         --prefix=/opt/local/
         --with-privsep-user=_unknown